Howdy - It’s (the other) Pete here with another rant from the back alleys of my overly active imagination.

 One of the simplest methods for creating games for our specialty summer camps is to play a ton of video games.
 This is important because our tech campers would rather go out into a field to play a Mario-themed game instead of Tag, regardless of whether they are identical (sometimes it’s all about branding).
 Some staffers from our various overnight summer camps have cleverly created some captivating experiences with that particular direction, from Outdoor Left4Dead to Field Pong.

 What happens, however, when the tables are turned?
 How can we take some popular field games and turn them into incredible video games?
+There are already a number of different video game genres and subgenres—what's adding another?

 First off, there is a precedent - Capture the Flag.
 Almost all Shooter-genre video games have some flavor of Capture the Flag.
 While commendable, these hardly scratch the surface of the greatest field experiences played on playgrounds everyday.
 Here’s my list of the top field games that have yet to be fully realized in the digital sense (including a challenge for our ambitious designers).
 If there *are* accurate representations of mentioned games that I am unaware of, please leave a comment after the beep.